patrickphat/easynote/README.md

-# nid
+# nie
-Note It Down
+Note It Easy